nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 The crucial difference compared to the bound defined from two distributions is that the start and end points are now placed symmetrically with respect to the band's peak position.
-The `UncertainBound` now "follows" the peak, so to speak.
+The `UncertainBound` now "follows" the peak in each Monte-Carlo draw, so to speak.

 ### Defining an `UncertainBound` using several positions, a width, and `UncertainCurve` (several symmetric bands with same width)